bhuvana131204/FakeReviewDetection/README.md

 # FakeReviewDetection
-Helps in detecting the fake reviews
+-->Helps in detecting the fake reviews
+-->Accuracy of several reviews of dataset is analysed and found using SVM,Random Forest and logistic regression algori